The “Operazione Foca monaca” project was launched on September 22nd; the planned actions are in full swing and are arousing a lot of interest.

 Short direct videos on the progress of the work, accompanied by interviews with the artists, who illustrated the technique used and the motivations behind the works, were broadcast every day on the EARTH GARDENERS Facebook page.
 The Workshop was open to the public from 5pm to 7pm.

-On 12th October, at the closing of the Workshop, the supporting structure of a seal had been completed; the second will be completed in April at “Messaggerie sarde”, while the outermost parts for which newspaper pulp will be used, will be made from 3rd to 5th April in La Maddalena and from 9th to 11th April in Villasimius.
+On 12th October, at the closing of the Workshop, the supporting structure of a seal had been completed; the second will be completed in April at “Messaggerie sarde”, while the outermost parts for which newspaper pulp will be used, will be made from 10th to 12th April.

 The works created are currently on display in Sassari at the Messaggerie Sarde bookshop and they are available to those who wish to approach this form of art and the underlying themes.
 At the same bookshop, an exhibition corner has been set up with the materials made as a gift for those who want to contribute with an offer to the realization of Operazione Foca monaca project.